-There is also a maximum allowable return, determined as 50% or 2 percentage points over the average across AFPs.
-Those companies that exceed the maximum have to deposit the excess funds on a "profitability reserve", which is part of the fund's (and not the management company's) assets.
-If in a subsequent year the AFP's portfolio underperforms, this reserve can be used to make up the difference between the actual and minimum return.
+There is also a maximum allowable return, determined as 50 percent or 2 percentage points over the average across AFPs.
+Those companies that exceed the maximum have to deposit the excess funds in a "profitability reserve," which is part of the fund's (and not the management company's) assets.
+If in a subsequent year the AFP's portfolio underperforms, this reserve can be used to make up the difference between the actual and the minimum return.

-The combination of the "one fund per AFP", and the minimum/maximum profitability rules has resulted in AFPs having extremely similar portfolios.
-In fact, as Table 4 shows, the dispersion in returns has been very small.
-Although this homogeneity of results may have some political appeal -- no group of participants will appear as being taken advantage of --, it introduces non-trivial economic distortions.
+The combination of the "one fund per AFP" and the minimum/maximum profitability rules has resulted in AFPs having extremely similar portfolios.
+In fact, as table 1.4 shows, the dispersion in returns has been very small.
+Although this homogeneity of results may have some political appeal-no group of participants will appear as being taken advantage of-it introduces nontrivial economic distortions.
 In particular, and as will be discussed in greater detail below, it increases the administrative costs of running funds and does not allow people with different tolerances for risk to have different portfolios.

-IV.
-3 Administrative Costs and Concentration
+1.3.3 Administrative Costs and Concentration

 A number of critics of the Chilean social security reform have argued that a privately run system based on free choice is exceedingly costly.
-In particular, it has been argued that a system that allows -- in fact, encourages -- frequent transfers of funds across AFPs will tend to overspend in advertising and in sales.
-It has been proposed that a better solution would be either to have a public sector institution manage the retirement funds, and/or to restrict the participants' ability to transfer their funds across AFPs (Diamond, 1994; Mesa Lago, 1996).
+In particular, it has been argued that a system that allows-in fact, encourages-frequent transfers of funds across AFPs will tend to overspend in advertising and in sales.
+It has been proposed that a better solution would be either to have a public-sector institution manage the retirement funds or to restrict the participants' ability to transfer their funds across AFPs (Diamond 1994; Mesa-Lago 1996).

 Fees and commissions are determined freely by the AFPs.
-Currently they are allowed to charge the following fees:

-- A proportional fee on contributions; - a fee for opening a new account; - a fee for managing programmed pension withdrawals; - a fee for managing voluntary contributions; - a flat fee per period when contributions are made.

-In recent years, however, most AFPs have waived the flat fee (Vittas, 1996).
+Currently, they are allowed to charge the following fees: a proportional fee on contributions; a fee for opening a new account; a fee for managing programmed pension withdrawals; a fee for managing voluntary contributions; and a flat fee per period when contributions are made.
+In recent years, however, most AFPs have waived the flat fee (Vittas 1995).
 In addition to these fees, AFPs were allowed, until 1987, to charge a management fee on every account, including those of inactive workers.
 On the other hand, and in order to encourage competition, AFPs are not allowed to charge an exit fee.

-Initially administrative costs were extremely high.
-In 1984, for example, they amounted to 9% of wages, or 90% of contributions to the retirement system!
-By 1994, however, costs had declined significantly, amounting to 1% of wages or 10% of contributions.
+Initially, administrative costs were extremely high.
+In 1984, for example, they amounted to 9 percent of wages, or 90 percent of contributions to the retirement system!
+By 1994, however, costs had declined significantly, amounting to 1 percent of wages or 10 percent of contributions.
 In spite of these high costs, the new capitalization system is significantly more efficient than the old pay-as-you-go regime.
-For example, Bustos (1995) has calculated that total costs of the new regime are 42% lower than average costs of the old system.
-In terms of accumulated assets, administrative costs have declined from almost 15% in 1983 to 1.8% in 1993, including sales costs.
-In spite of these relatively high administrative costs the net return to participants for the system as a whole exceeded 10% in real terms during the first 15 years of the system.
-Vittas (1995) has argued that although Chilean administrative costs as a percentage of assets are not very different from those of U.S. and U.K. insurance companies, they are significantly higher than the costs incurred by government-run provident funds in Singapore and Malaysia -- 0.1 to 0.2 percent of accumulated assets.
+For example, Bustos (1995) has calculated that the total costs of the new regime are 42 percent lower than the average costs of the old system.

+In terms of accumulated assets, administrative costs have declined from almost 15 percent in 1983 to 1.8 percent in 1993, including sales costs.
+15 In spite of these relatively high administrative costs, the net return to participants for the system as a whole exceeded 10 percent in real terms during the first fifteen years of the system.
+Vittas (1995) has argued that, although Chilean administrative costs as a percentage of assets are not very different from those of U.S. and U.K. insurance companies, they are significantly higher than the costs incurred by government-run provident funds in Singapore and Malaysia-0.1-0.2 percent of accumulated assets.